Careers Education

 Options Meeting

 Parents and students are invited to an evening event in Year 8 and Year 11 to help them understand the options process.
 The decision making is assisted by the options booklet which is issued at the start of the process.
 These events also provide an opportunity alongside parent’s evenings to talk to staff.
+Students are also encouraged to visit other schools so that they are aware of a full range of options.
+This is supported by visiting speakers who explain some of the different pathways such as BTECS, technical qualifications and apprenticeships.

 Speed Careers